bifurcationkit/BifurcationKitDocs.jl/docs/src/PDContinuationPO.md

 Depth = 2
 ```

+!!! danger "Large scale problems"
+    The continuation of PD bifurcations is not optimized for Shooting Matrix-Free problems (e.g. Monodromy) yet.

 In this page, we explain how to perform continuation of PD points of periodic orbits and detect the following codim 2 bifurcations.

 ### List of detected codim 2 bifurcation points